hodeman/stiga_mower/README.txt

+I wanted to see if AI could make me an integration for Home Assistant to control Stiga Autonomous robotic lawn mower (A-series)

 - upload folder under custom_components, or use HACS
 - edit stiga_api.py and enter the API.
 (Studio Code Servcer is a great tool for this).
 Restart HA.
 - find UUID under attributes in the integration